Scale lives in the data model

 B-tree, hash, covering, partial

 Most everyday Postgres indexes are B-tree indexes.
-They support equality, range scans, and ordered reads.
-That makes them the default choice for feed queries, lookup pages, account lists, and most filters.
+They handle equality, range scans, and ordered reads, which is why they are the sensible default for feed queries, lookup pages, account lists, and most filters.

 Covering indexes use INCLUDE columns to avoid extra table fetches for small, commonly returned fields: